zammad/zammad-admin-documentation/system/integrations/cti/sipgate.rst

 Please provide the following requirements:

-   * You need an administrative sipgate account for your organization
+   * You need an administrative Sipgate account for your organization.
-   * Zammad requires a ``sipgate.io`` addon from the feature store
+   * Zammad requires a ``sipgate.io`` addon from the feature store.
-      * Please note that API calls are not free with sipgate.
+      * Please note that API calls are not free with Sipgate.
         Rates may apply and differ from account to account.
-   * Your Zammad instance must be allowed to communicate to external services
+   * Your Zammad instance must be allowed to communicate to external services.
-   * Sipgate must be able to reach your Zammad instance
+   * Sipgate must be able to reach your Zammad instance.

 :doc:`provider-configurations/sipgate`
-   Learn how to configure sipgate to enable Zammad and sipgate to communicate with each other.
+   Learn how to configure Sipgate to enable Zammad and Sipgate to communicate with each other.

 .. _sipgate_settings: